samelstob/notes/management-notes/database/oracle-parallel-execution.md

   temp?)
   - Minimal buffered operations?
 * Efficient - ideally 1/nth the time of the serial version
-* Skew - even distribution of work through all operations
+* Skew - even distribution of work across PX servers through all operations
 * One DFO tree - to avoid complications of multiple trees
 * What about CPU, memory and I/O usage?
 * Can scale to more PX servers as traffic increases